BMO Performance Chequing Account

-You can link almost any everyday bank account to a debit card, whether it’s a savings or a chequing account.
+You can link almost any everyday bank account to a debit card as long as those accounts are from the same bank that issued the debit card.
+You can typically link both savings or a chequing accounts.
 The account needs to be a Canadian account and must be in the same name as it appears on the card.
-It can also be a joint account if desired.
+It can also be a joint account.

 When you are looking for a bank account, the type of debit card that comes with it should play a role in your decision.
 You will usually be looking for a few different factors, including: